andyh17-uw/autm-24-uw-cybersec-huskey-manager/README.md

 Now that we have our certificate, let's start configuring our nginx server to use HTTPS!

 1. First, we will need to tell nginx where our certificate and key are located:
-    - In `docker-compose.yaml` add the following lines under services > server > volumes:
+    - In `docker-compose.yaml` add the following lines under services > router > volumes:
         - `./certs/localhost.crt:/etc/nginx/ssl/localhost.crt`
         - `./certs/localhost.key:/etc/nginx/ssl/localhost.key`
     - This will map our cert/key file to the directory `/etc/nginx/ssl/` in our nginx container.